syzwina/quartz/content/notes/books/Dune.md

 >
 > 'One who rules assumes irrevocable responsibility for the ruled.
 You are a husbandman.
 This demands at times, a selfless act of love which may only be amusing to those you rule.'

-This made me think, that love is indeed, a selfless act.Like how an apology is a selfless act.
+This made me think, that love is indeed, a selfless act.
+Like how an apology is a selfless act.
 Love is as well.

 That reminds me how, when we want to be loved, often times we would want the other to accept us as a whole, flaws and all.
 And in return we will accept their flaws as well.
 And how can it get more selfless than that?